jfude/CarND-Advanced-Lane-Lines-UD/ALF_Writeup.md

 road/concrete section transition.
 This typically corresponds to transitions from low to high (or high/low) saturation image frames.
 The output of the program is project_output.sv3.
 My output is saved in project_output_final.sv3 and project_output_final.mov.

 ## Discussion

+The code is far from robust or efficient and many improvements could be made.
+For example, I didn't implement the faster method for searching for points in the sliding window which was suggested in the instructional material.
+I probably should have experimented more with thresholding before the perspective transformation and made use of the sobel gradient in the y or angular directions.

+I did find it helpful to return to the histogram summing method of finding the base positions when these positions exceed a certain threshold.
+This helps in cases where the base window picks up stray points not associated with a lane marker and recenters far from the lane, causing all other windows to do the same.
+Going forward the windows can then completely miss lane points altogether, though they are clearly visible in the overhead binary image.

+The method of fit coefficient averaging and the maintenance of "anchor" points (maintaining points in the base position, or bottom, windows) is very innefficient.
+Would be straightforward to improve this.
+A range check on the fit coefficients would also be quite helpful.